AnisTohme-961/NoteBook/README.md

 - [x] Users can Create / Read / Update and delete Notes

 This App uses JWT to secure authentication, and JOI for validations.
-I made use of Mongoose Aggregations to fetch records from multiple collections.
+The operation of Mongoose Aggregations is required to fetch records from multiple collections.

 ## :sparkles: Features ##